 Double Cordon de Royat trellising for Syrah and Mourvèdre, traditional goblet pruning for the Grenache.
 Yield was from 25 to 30 hl/ha depending on the parcel.

-Hand harvesting with sorting of the ripest grapes in the vineyard (21st September to 10th October).
+Hand harvesting with sorting of the ripest grapes in the vineyard (between 12 September and 2 October).

 Long maceration periods at high temperature (25 to 30° C) even, and above all, after completion of the sugar cycle.
-Extraction by repeated and alternating classic techniques: pumping over, drawing off, cap punching.
-Early introduction into new casks.
-Matured for 16 months.
+Extraction by repeated and alternating classic techniques: pumping over, drawing off.

-We have produced 13,000 bottles of this exceptional vintage.
+We have produced 18,000 bottles of this vintage.

 This vintage, year after year, is characterised by a concept that is truly difficult to reproduce: balance.

 The more concentrated a wine is, the harder it gets to obtain and maintain this precious balance.